-The Intel 8080 microprocessor was popular in the mid-to-late 1970's and was the processor used in the first examples of what would later be called S-100 computer systems.
-Once the Z80 was introduced, the 8080 became less attractive as it required three supply voltages, a two-phase clock, and an external status latch.
-The Z80 worked off a single +5V supply, required a single clock input, and brought out the necessary status signals with no latch required.
-This simplified the design and reduced cost.
-After designing a simple PIC-based Z80 ICE, I decided to work on an 8080 version as well.
-Hopefully it will be useful for maintaining and troubleshooting early 8080-based computer designs.
-Like the Z80 ICE, it can display memory, write to I/O ports, etc. (Before I started the Z80 design, I became aware of a product developed in the early 80's by Nicolet Paratronics called the Z80 NICE.
+The Z80 microprocessor was very popular in the late 1970's and early 80's and was designed into a number of computer systems.
+(It is probably still being designed into new products, as a CPU core in highly integrated VLSI chips for consumer products.
+Other CPU's from this era, such as the 6502 and 8051 are enjoying the same longevity.)
+Because there are a number of S-100 systems and other Z80-based CP/M systems being actively maintained and repaired by their owners, I decided to design a simple PIC-based circuit that could emulate a Z80 for displaying memory, writing to I/O ports, etc. as an aid to troubleshooting.
+Before I started the design, I became aware of a product developed in the early 80's by Nicolet Paratronics called the Z80 NICE.
 It offered a lot more capabilities than I had planned to implement, with only a small increase in component cost.
-Using the capabilities of this device as a reference, I designed the Z80 ICE, which is very similar to the 8080 one.
-I added some new capabilities as well, which I hope will prove useful.
-Many thanks to Jeff Jonas for the generous loan of his NICE unit so I could become familiar with it.)
+Using the capabilities of this device as a reference, I designed the Z80 ICE to which this manual applies.
+I have added some new capabilities as well, which I hope will prove useful.
+Many thanks to Jeff Jonas for the generous loan of his NICE unit so I could become familiar with it.

-Chapter 2
+Chapter 2 Setup

-Setup

-The 8080 ICE was designed to be used with either a terminal, or a terminal emulation program such as TeraTerm or HyperTerm running on a PC or Mac.
+The Z80 ICE was designed to be used with either a terminal, or a terminal emulation program such as TeraTerm or HyperTerm running on a PC or Mac.

 Serial settings are 8 data bits, no parity, and 1 stop bit.
 No hardware handshaking is needed.
 Note: The R command can process data and store it in the target system's memory at up to 19.2 K baud, if the target system is running at 1 MHz or higher.
-If a slower 8080 clock is used, higher baud rates can cause a data overrun condition, which will cause an error message to be displayed.
+If a slower Z80 clock is used, higher baud rates can cause a data overrun condition, which will cause an error message to be displayed.
 (Using hardware handshake won't fix this, as the PC takes too long to react to CTS going inactive.)
 In this case, simply switch to a slower baud rate.

 The ICE automatically detects the baud rate.
 After powering up the unit, hit Enter on the terminal to send a carriage return.
 The ICE uses this to detect the baud rate and set its rate to match.
-Supported rates are 300, 600, 1200, 2400, 4800, 9600, and 19200 baud.
+Supported rates are 300, 600, 1200, 2400, 4800, 9600, and 19,200 baud.
 After the ICE has set its baud rate, it will send the sign-on message.
 If you don't see this after pressing Enter, reset or power down the system and try again.

-Note: The ICE's PIC microcontroller is reset by the same active-high signal that resets the 8080.
-If there is a problem with the target system that causes this signal to stay high or float, the ICE's microcontroller will be held in reset, and will never send anything to the terminal.
+Note: The ICE's PIC microcontroller is reset by the same active-low signal that resets the Z80.
+If there is a problem with the target system that causes this signal to stay low or float, the ICE's microcontroller will be held in reset, and will never send anything to the terminal.

 The ICE will initially come up in Quit mode.
-(8080 paused) Press X to dump the registers and see if everything is OK.
+(Z80 paused) Press X to dump the registers and see if everything is OK.
 If the register display hangs, reset or power down the system and try again.

-If you would prefer to have the ICE come up and start running automatically, as a standard 8080 chip would, use the EA command to enable "AutoRun" mode.
-This setting will be saved in EEPROM, and the next time you power up, the 8080 will start executing from address 0 after reset ends.
+If you would prefer to have the ICE come up and start running automatically, as a standard Z80 chip would, use the EA command to enable "AutoRun" mode.
+This setting will be saved in EEPROM, and the next time you power up, the Z80 will start executing from address 0 after reset ends.
 The DA command can be used to disable AutoRun mode.